-A Glucerna snack bar typically contains 150 calories, 25 grams of carbohydrate, 1 gram of fiber, and 10 grams of sugar alcohols.
-The snack-size bar is designed to be used as a substantial snack and may be helpful for days when you are busy and need something quick and convenient.
+A Glucerna Crisy Delights bar contains 140–150 calories, 20 grams of carbohydrate, 3 grams of fiber, and 7–8 grams of sugar alcohols.
+The bar may be helpful for days when you are busy and need something quick and convenient.

-A Glucerna mini-snack bar typically contains 80 calories, 12 grams of carbohydrate, less than 1 gram of fiber, and 4 grams of sugar alcohols.
+A Glucerna mini-snack bar contains 80 calories, 10–12 grams of carbohydrate, less than 1 gram of fiber, and 2–5 grams of sugar alcohols.
 The mini-snack bar can be used instead of dessert or as a between-meal snack.

-Approximate retail prices for Glucerna bars are $1.87 for the meal-size bar, $1.35 for the snack-size bar, and 70 cents for the mini-snack size bars.
-Money-saving coupons are available on the manufacturer’s Web site.
+Approximate retail prices for Glucerna bars are $4 for a six-pack of the mini-snack size bars.
+Money-saving coupons are available on the manufacturer’s website.
 To see if you like them before you buy, check to see if your diabetes educator has samples you can try.